Ask a Professor: The NP Practice Environment in Oklahoma

 The Fight for Modern Legislation

 “I’m still hopeful,” Dr. Livingston says.
 “One day, this state will come into the modern age and recognize that the world around it has evolved significantly, and we need to catch up.
 But you have to question the status quo.
-You have to ask yourself: why, when we live in 2022, are we running on standards initiated eons ago?”
+You have to ask yourself, why are we running on standards initiated eons ago?”

 NPs in Kansas are not more qualified than those in Oklahoma, either: they receive the same level of education and training, and both are overseen by a Board of Nursing.
 But some NPs in states like Oklahoma may consider moving to more progressive states like Kansas, where they can have more of a positive impact on patient outcomes.